 In the beginning, let’s discover that earlier, it was just a difference in the name with the same sport.
 Today, however, there is a huge difference even though many people equate these two terms.

-The biggest differences between table tennis and ping pong
+The huge difference between table tennis and ping pong

 The first and most important thing is that it is not the same sport.
 It is very similar, but today there are several things regarding the rules of the game and equipment.

 Another thing is the difference in competitions and recognition by the Olympic Committee.
-Before we describe all the differences in more detail, take a look at the table below, which indicates the difference between table tennis and ping pong in brief.
+Before we describe all the differences in more detail, look at the table below, which briefly indicates the difference between table tennis and ping pong.

 Spinning on hits